FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 [^3]: Other cases, e.g. closing the statement object or the connection
     object will still ensure that the result set object is closed.
-If you need result sets that can be “detached” from the statement object that created them, please check the *javax.sql.RecordSet* implementations.
+If you need result sets that can be "detached" from the statement object that created them, please check the *javax.sql.RecordSet* implementations.